ipod0224/n8n-templates/readme.md

 ###  How to Purchase Templates

-A shop will be introduced later.
-For now, feel free to contact me at [hello@marvomatic.com](mailto:hello@marvomatic.com).
+You can find all my products [here](https://marvomatic.com/products/).
+My shop includes free templates as well as premium templates.
+In case you have any question, feel free to contact me at [hello@marvomatic.com](mailto:hello@marvomatic.com).

 ### 1. Keyword Performance Report Generator